This Creamy Fruit Salad Recipe is made with a Homemade Vanilla Fruit Salad Dressing — no pudding mix here!

 - This fruit salad is naturally vegetarian, egg free and gluten free, just be sure to check all of your packages and ensure nothing has been contaminated before serving to those with allergies.

-- You can easily make this fruit salad recipe dairy free and vegan by using almond milk.
+- You can easily make this fruit salad recipe dairy free and vegan by using almond or coconut milk.

 - You can boost the protein by adding a little plain Greek yogurt to the dressing before serving.

-- If you want to make the recipe and have it keep until the next day, be sure to use strawberries, blueberries, blackberries, grapes and stay away from the very juicy or citrusy fruit like oranges, pineapple and kiwi.
+- If you want to make the recipe and have it keep for several hours, be sure to use strawberries, blueberries, blackberries, grapes and stay away from the very juicy or citrusy fruit like oranges, pineapple and kiwi.
 They will release a lot of juices in just a few hours, so if you add them, be sure you are serving right away and won’t have a lot left over.
 Otherwise, stick to berries and grapes to be safe.

 Pin this recipe to save for laterPin this recipe to your favorite board